NovaMatthew/MazeSolver/README.md

 1. Clone the repository to your local machine
 2. Compile and run the program in your Java environment.
 3. Input the start and end points of the maze.
-4. he program will output the solution of the maze.
+4. The program will output the solution of the maze.

 ## Notes
 * The program assumes that the maze is constructed with a specific set of characters.
 These characters and their